Lung Cancer: Symptoms

 Feeling tired or weak

-Pneumonia or bronchitis occurring more than usual for you
+Pneumonia or bronchitis occurring more than normal for you

 Some symptoms can be caused by lung cancer spreading to other parts of the body: